 Bar Harbor has many ferries heading up as far as New Brunswick, Canada, and down to nearby islands.
 Little Cranberry Island, a local favorite, can be reached by mailboat and boasts a museum as well as restaurants to enjoy the lobster.
 Swan's Island features a summer folk music festival and a recently built general store.
 Isle de Haut is accessible by mailboat via Stonington, and features a lighthouse as well as many spots to picnic and enjoy the summer weather.

 Quaint Camden is just two hours south of Bar Harbor, and you'll spy many even sleepier coastal towns along the way.
-Take a jaunt to the observation deck of the Peobscot Narrows Bridge or enjoy the view of Camden Harbor and part of Penobscot Bay from the top of Mt.
+Take a jaunt to the observation deck of the Penobscot Narrows Bridge or enjoy the view of Camden Harbor and part of Penobscot Bay from the top of Mt.
 Battle in Camden Hills State Park.

 From touring lighthouses to taking a lobster ferry to hiking Acadia National Park to enjoying a meal in town, our Bar Harbor vacation rentals are a great base from which to enjoy it all!